haodongzhang0118/Conditional-Chest-X-ray-Generative-Diffusion-Model/README.md

 # Conditional Chest X-ray Generative Diffusion Model with FGFormer

-In this project, we use FGFormer-B/4 as our model for training and sampling
+In this project, we use FGFormer-B/4 as our model for training and sampling.
+Here is the completely instruction for the project.

 # Result Presentation
 ![samples](https://github.com/haodongzhang0118/Conditional-Chest-X-ray-Generative-Diffusion-Model/assets/86388854/576cc953-1a06-4891-9ec5-da3afe42fbaf)

-Here is the completely instruction for this project:
+The denoise processing has been included in the github repo which is called **generation_gif.gif**

 # Demo: